bobintornado/bobintornado.github.io/_posts/2018-10-12-Vueling-Airline-Being-Budget-Airline.md

 However, the insurance policy requires me to get written proof containing details of my baggage delay (including the duration) from the Public Transport provider.

-That sounds like a fine print to me and should be simple for the airline to provide.
+That sounds like a fine print to me and should be simple for an airline to provide.
 But it turns out to be to extremely difficult for Vueling Airline to give me such a written proof, as they cut corners, and didn't track when exactly the bag is delivered, where a simple delivery receipt could solve the issue.

-So they just ignore my email chasing for the written proof.
+As a result, the airline ignores all my emails chasing for the written proof.

-And based on the insurance policy, I think I probably will lose about US$ 500 for the claim.
+And based on the insurance policy, I think I probably will lose about US$500 for the claim.

 Besides all these issues, I couldn't even make a free phone call to them to consult about it, as they don't provide a free international support hotline.

 So I guess this is just Vueling Airline being a budget airline.

 And as a traveller not based in Spain, I would try avoiding Vueling airline as much as possible just in case something similar will happen again.

+As a conclusion, I hope you find my experience helpful in helping you decide the airline to take.

+Safe travel and godspeed.